alphagov-mirror/paas-spring-music/scenarios/scenario-04/readme.md

 # Scenario 4
-In this section we will deploy our dockerised application (that we created in scenario No.3) to Cloud Foundry instance and bind (e.g.: connect) it to one or more persistence services.
-To complete this scenario you will require an access to a Cloud Foundry instance and Docker Hub [optional].
+In this section we will deploy our dockerized application (that we created in scenario No.3) to Cloud Foundry instance and bind (e.g.: connect) it to one or more persistence services.
+To complete this scenario you will require access to a Cloud Foundry instance and Docker Hub [optional].
 *Getting access to a Cloud Foundry instance and Docker Hub is out of scope for this scenario.*